sofwerx/safehouse-scada/README.md

 # SCADA - Nerf Gun System
-This project uses an Allen-Bradley PLC to control the Automated Nerf Gun System that detects AK47 objects.
+Using a PLC, a camera, and an AI computer trained with an AK-47 detection program, this project deploys a Sentry Nerf Gun and fires bullets upon positive object detection.
-This is the SCADA Lane implementaion of the Mad Jack project at SOFWERX.
+See the [wiki](https://github.com/sofwerx/safehouse-scada/wiki) for all the details on this SCADA implementaion of the Mad Jack project.

-## Tools
+## The Prereqs
-* Rockwell Automation Software RSLogix 5000
-* Pycomm library - connect to PLCs & r/w tags
+Assuming you've configured the system detailed on the [wiki](https://github.com/sofwerx/safehouse-scada/wiki) page:
+* YOLO requires that you install [darknet](https://pjreddie.com/darknet/install/)
+* The python program needs to speak to the PLC, so [install the pycomm library](https://github.com/ruscito/pycomm)

-## Files
+## The Files
-* PLC to Elasticsearch Python App for sending logs to elastic search
-* rw-tags-plc - Python App for controlling the PLC through reading and writing global tags
-* RSLogix5000 Program Files
+* pyconnector.py - Python program that connects all pieces together
-    * - Door and hallway sensors
+* yolov2 - AK-47 Trained Program
-    * - Nerfgun mechanism
+* RSLogix - Simple files to program the PLC

+## To Run The Programs
+* Start the Python program first.
+Open a new terminal and
+'''cd safehouse-scada
+python pyconnector.py'''
+* To start the YOLO program, open a second terminal and
+'''cd safehouse-scada/yolov2/
+ak47-detector
+'''

+## Thanks
+A special thanks to the one and only [bytemaster-0xff](https://github.com/bytemaster-0xff) for all the help in the project.
+Thanks in advance for any feedback as well.